Skip to content

 You’ve just done the basic loop:

-• Share it for review (Create Pull Request),
+• Share it (Create Request),

-• Ship it once the PR is merged.
+• Ship it once approved.

 Note: VisualJJ will ask you to sign in to GitHub to create Pull Requests.